London on a Budget with Kids! Eats, Sleeps, and Transport.

+Are your ready to do London on a budget with kids?
+Mind the gap, here we go!
 Getting to London is quite possibly your biggest expense.
-If you’re stumped on how to save on flight to London, check out Secrets for Cheap Flights to European.
+If you’re stumped on how to save on flights to London, check out Secrets for Cheap Flights to Europe.
 I share all my airfare secrets to help shave dollars (or whatever your currency) off your transportation budget.
 Check this post if you are looking for tips on long-haul air travel.
 It also covers things to consider if London is not your only destination.
-If you are not using airline or credit card reward programs.
 If you are fortunate to have enough a reward or miles credit card, awesome!
 This article will give you loads of information on how to up your travel hack game.

 Cheap In-Country Transportation